License agreement for the use of the MailUp Platform

 6.10 – Mailing of messages.
 The messages are deemed sent when they are sent from the MailUp® Platform to the destination planned in the MailUp® Platform, including, by way of example and without any limitation: SMTP servers, mobile telecommunications networks or any server of intermediaries or API of third party suppliers of services.
 The Client acknowledges and accepts that the third party suppliers could interrupt the services provided to MailUp or to MailUp’s suppliers without notice.
 In such case, the messages will not be delivered to destination, but this shall in no way be attributable to MailUp.
 The delivery receipt of messages is available but not guaranteed: when the services supplier or mobile telecommunications operator provides it, it is indicated in the MailUp® Platform.
 The Client acknowledges that the mailing of communications, due to the intrinsic technological characteristics of the same, should not be used in situations in which the failure to receive a message, whether completely and/or by a certain period of time, is capable of causing damages to the Client or to third parties; MailUp does not guarantee the delivery of communications or the constant usability of the MailUp® Platform and, in the vent of failed and/or delayed delivery or in the absence of a delivery receipt, it shall have no liability whatsoever, whether direct or indirect, towards the Client and/or third parties.
 MailUp also reserves the right to exclude from the mailing certain recipients or groups of recipients who could compromise the quality of the mailing either individually or in its entirety (For example, Spamtrap).

-6.11 – Limitation of liability.
-Except in cases of willful misconduct or gross negligence, MailUp’s liability for breach under this Agreement may not, under any circumstances exceed an amount equal to 20% of the fee paid by the Client to MailUp over the period from the date of the last renewal/expiry of the MailUp® Platform, or the Date of activation if no subsequent renewal/expiry took place until the date on which, during the term of the agreement, the damages first occurred, calculating the relevant fee for such period on a proportional basis out of the agreed periodic fee, up to a maximum of 12 months.
+6.11 Limitation of liability.
+Except in cases of wilful misconduct or gross negligence, MailUp’s liability for breach under this Agreement may not, under any circumstances exceed an amount equal to 20% of the Fee paid by the Client to MailUp over the period from the date of the last renewal/expiry of the MailUp® Platform, or the Activation Date if no subsequent renewal/expiry took place until the date on which, during the term of the agreement, the damages first occurred calculating the relevant Fee for such period on a proportional basis out of the agreed periodic fee, up to a maximum of 12 months.

 7. Credits

-Where MailUp assigns, upon the Client’s request, a number for sending and/or receiving SMS messages, the Client declares that he/she is aware that the assigned number is, and shall remain, the property of MailUp or of its third-party supplier.
+Where MailUp assigns, upon the Client’s request, a number for sending and/or receiving SMS messages, other than an Alias the Client declares that he/she is aware that the assigned number is, and shall remain, the property of MailUp or of its third-party supplier.

 8.4 – Assignment of the Agreement.
 MailUp will be entitled to assign or transfer to third parties the rights and obligations arising under this Agreement; the Client, in gathering consent to the processing of personal data, undertakes to adequately notify such possibility to its own customers.
-The Client will be entitled to assign and, in any case, transfer the rights and obligations arising under this Agreement, with MailUp’s prior written consent, by completing the specific document available on the MailUp® Platform and mailing the same, duly signed, to MailUp.
-In any case, in accordance with the provisions of article 1408 of the Italian Civil Code, MailUp declares in advance that it does not release the transferor Client from its obligations and that it retains the right to action against it if the transferee fails to fulfill the obligations undertaken.
-If the Client fails to fulfill the obligations provided under this art.
+The Client shall be entitled to assign and otherwise transfer its rights and obligations under this Agreement, subject to MailUp’s written consent.
+In any case, in accordance with the provisions of article 1408 of the Italian Civil Code, MailUp declares in advance that it does not release the transferor Client from its obligations and that it retains the right to action against it if the transferee fails to fulfil the obligations undertaken.
+If the Client fails to fulfil the obligations provided under this art.
 8.4, MailUp may, in its absolute discretion:

 (i) automatically terminate the Agreement by law without returning anything whatsoever to the Client for any services not used in accordance with art.
 8.7;

-(ii) demand payment of the sum of EUR 100.00 (one hundred euro) for administrative expenses in connection with the termination process.
+(ii) demand payment of the sum of EUR 100.00 (one hundred euro) for administrative expenses in connection with the termination process, without prejudice to any greater damages.

 8.5 – Procedures for the processing of the Client’s data.
-To the extent necessary, without prejudice to the fact that under the applicable legal framework, personal data is any information related exclusively to the natural person, the Client acknowledges that MailUp will perform the processing of the data (including the data related to its own delegates and persons designated by it to manage the relationship with MailUp), under the applicable legal framework and pursuant to art 13 of Privacy Regulation, without the need to gather express consent from the Client to carry out the services under this Agreement because, inter alia, the processing of such data is necessary to perform the Agreement to which the Client is party, solely and exclusively for the supply of the services referred to in this Agreement.
+Procedures for the processing of the Client’s data.
+To the extent necessary, without prejudice to the fact that under the applicable legal framework, personal data is any information related exclusively to the natural person, the Client acknowledges that MailUp will perform the processing of the data (including the data related to its own delegates and persons designated by it to manage the relationship with MailUp), under the Privacy Policy pursuant to Article 13 of Privacy Regulation, without the need to gather express consent from the Client to carry out the services under this Agreement because, inter alia, the processing of such data is necessary to perform the Agreement to which the Client is party, solely and exclusively for the supply of the services referred to in this Agreement.

 The fact that either of the Parties does not enforce in a timely manner its rights arising under one or more clauses hereof may not be deemed a general and tacit waiver of the rights and duties provided under the clause, nor may it preclude such Party from later demanding the exact and rigorous performance of each and every contractual clause.